prohippo/pyelly/README.txt

                       extend "marking" rules and integration test
-                      update all integration tests for tokenization encoding update and clean up documentation
+                      update all integration tests for tokenization encoding update and clean up documentation 1.4.13  - 01sep2017  increase limit on syntactic types to 96 extend "marking" rules
+                      update and clean up documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure